 So What's The Problem?

-Several Legislative acts led to decreasing State funding over the years:
+Several constituional amendments and legislative acts have led to decreased state funding over the years:

 Enacted in 2000, Amendment 23 requires the state to increase yearly funding for education by establishing a mininum increase in the amount of per-pupil funding given to districts by at least the rate of inflation.
 Also created the State Education Fund with the goal of catching K-12 funding up to where we were in the ‘80s.